Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Collect_NCN_MAC_Addresses.md

         ncn-m# ipmitool -I lanplus -U root -E -H $BMC_IP sol activate
         ```

-        > Note when disconnecting from the ipmi sol console you can perform the key sequence `~~.` to exist ipmitool without exiting your SSH session.
+        > Note when disconnecting from the IPMI SOL console you can perform the key sequence `~~.` to exit ipmitool without exiting your SSH session.

     3. Power up the NCN:
         ```bash